14 Best Mobile Marketing Tools: Reaching & Engaging Mobile Audiences

 3. Facebook

 Okay, so you’re already using all Facebook advertising and want to know how to do it on the go?
 Try Ads Manager for iOS.
-This application can track performance, send you push notifications, and allows you to create and edit ads on your iOS device.
+This application can track performance, send you push notifications, and allow you to create and edit ads on your iOS device.

 Mobile Marketing Tools for Content